 Waterloo is a small city in Brèbant, not far from Brussels.
 It’s best known as the site of one of history’s most pivotal battles – The Battle of Waterloo.

 The small city became internationally known through that historical battle on June 18, 1815.
-France’s army, led by Napoleon, was defeated by two armies comprising the forces of the United Kingdom, Hanover, the Netherlands, under Arthur Wellesley the Duke of Wellington, and the Prussian army under Gebhard Leberecht von Blücher.
+France’s army, led by Napoleon, was defeated by two troops comprising the forces of the United Kingdom, Hanover, the Netherlands, under Arthur Wellesley, the Duke of Wellington, and the Prussian army under Gebhard Leberecht von Blücher.

-The battlefield is located in the southeast of Waterloo, mostly in the Braine-l’Alleud district (with some parts also lying within Jodoigne).
+The battlefield is located southeast of Waterloo, mainly in the Braine-l’Alleud district (with some parts also lying within Jodoigne).
 And currently, this area appears as an idyllic landscape full of pastures or wheat fields.

-The Butte du Lions (also called Monument of Waterloo) rises over the battlefield and is easily accessible via road from Brussels.
-The Duke of Wellington famously hated this memorial, as it transformed the terrain of the battlefield itself!
+The Butte du Lions (Monument of Waterloo) rises over the battlefield and is easily accessible via road from Brussels.
+The Duke of Wellington famously hated this memorial as it transformed the battlefield’s terrain!

-In addition to its famous battlefields, Waterloo is also home to other amazing landmarks and attractions.
+In addition to its famous battlefields, Waterloo is home to other notable landmarks and attractions.
 For instance, history lovers will appreciate the art, artifacts, paintings, and furniture found in the Wellington Museum.
 Queen Elizabeth’s Music Chapel is also a great place to visit.

 One of the best ways to explore the battlefields and their history in Waterloo is by booking a private guided tour.
 And a half-day Waterloo Memorial Tour from Brussels will be an excellent choice.

 Antwerp is a port city in the Flemish Region of Belgium, located on the right bank of the Scheldt River and home to over 520,000 people.
 It’s known for its world-famous diamond district and famous Rubens House museum.